weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## 6.1.2
+- Load already existing instances from the init block of a Model (now for real)

 ## 6.1.1
 - Add missing check in add() on WeaverRelation for not creating writeops
 - Load already existing instances from the init block of a Model